Immunity from prosecution (international law): Functional immunity

-However, the final judgment of the ICJ regarding immunity may have thrown the existence of such a rule limiting functional immunities into doubt.
-See in this respect the criticism of the ICJ's approach by Wouters, Cassese and Wirth among others, though some such as Bassiouni claim that the ICJ affirmed the existence of the rule.
+The final judgment of the ICJ regarding immunity may have cast doubt on the existence of such a rule limiting functional immunities.
+See in this respect the criticism of the ICJ's approach by Wouters, Cassese and Wirth, among others, though some, such as Bassiouni, claim that the ICJ affirmed the existence of the rule.

 Regarding claims based on the idea that a senior state official committing International crimes can never be said to be acting officially, as Wouters notes: "This argument, however, is not waterproof since it ignores the sad reality that in most cases those crimes are precisely committed by or with the support of high-ranking officials as part of a state's policy, and thus can fall within the scope of official acts."
 Academic opinion on the matter is divided and indeed only the future development of International Customary law, possibly accelerated by states exercising universal jurisdiction over retired senior state officials, will be able to confirm whether state sovereignty has now yielded partially to internationally held human rights values.

 In November 2007, French prosecutors refused to press charges against former US Secretary of Defense Donald Rumsfeld for torture and other alleged crimes committed during the course of the US invasion of Iraq, on the grounds that heads of state, heads of government and foreign ministers all enjoyed official immunity under customary international law, and they further claimed that the immunity exists after the official has left office.
 However, other jurists hold that heads of state and state officials still can be prosecuted by foreign courts after the end of their terms of office.

 Personal immunity

-Personal immunity arises from customary international law and confers immunity on people holding a particular office from the civil, criminal, and administrative jurisdiction.
+Personal immunity arises from customary international law and confers immunity on people holding a particular office from civil, criminal, and administrative jurisdiction.
 It is extended to diplomatic agents and their families posted abroad and is also valid for their transfer to or from that post, only for the country to which they are posted.
-Under personal immunity, private residence, papers, correspondence, and property of an official enjoying personal immunities are inviolable.
+Under personal immunity, private residence, papers, correspondence, and property of an official enjoying personal immunity are inviolable.

-According to Cassese (2005), personal immunities are extended to cover personal activities of an official, including immunity from arrest and detention (but the host state may declare the person persona non grata), immunity from criminal jurisdiction, immunity from the civil and administrative jurisdiction of the host state.
-No immunities hold for private immoveable property unless it is held on behalf of the sending state for the purposes of the mission, issues of succession, professional or commercial activity exercised outside of official functions, or the official has voluntarily submitted to the proceedings.
+According to Cassese (2005), personal immunity extends to cover personal activities of an official, including immunity from arrest and detention (but the host state may declare the person persona non grata), immunity from criminal jurisdiction, and immunity from the civil and administrative jurisdiction of the host state.
+No immunity holds for private immovable property unless it is held on behalf of the sending state for the purposes of the mission, issues of succession, professional or commercial activity exercised outside official functions, or the official has voluntarily submitted to the proceedings.
 Personal immunities cease with the cessation of the post.

 It is not for the official's personal benefit but is based on the need for states to function effectively and thus not be deprived of their most important officials.